velartrill/velartrill.github.io/orig/spirals/sparrowhawk/escalation.md

 "You're *always* up to something."

-"Sometimes that somethin's just shoppin' for a cute bra," Hawk returns evenly.
+"Sometimes that somethin's just shoppin' for cute underwear," Hawk returns evenly.
 "A girl's gotta do *somethin'* with her ill-gotten gains.
 You of all people oughta know."
 She winks.

 "And you're getting in my face *why?*"